pipan/subsetsum-php/README.md

 | __90__  | 0   | 0   | 0   | 0    |
 | __100__ | 0   | 0   | 0   | 0    |

-> Rows and columns have to be sorted in ascending order

 Filling the table is basically the same as filling the table of classig subset table.
 We will iterate trough every row and for each row iterate trough every column.
-When the row is filled we will fill the besst column at the current row.
+When the row is filled we will fill the best column at the current row.
 Best column just stores the best result in a row.
 We will consider only two values

 * subtract current cell's column value and row value.
 Let's call it `remainder`.
 This is a scenario where we assume that the best result could be done by using only subset of size one.
 The only item in this subset would be current column's value.
 * if the remainder is greater then 0, then take the value in the best column in the `remainder` row.
 This is a scenarion where we add current column value to the best subset for the `remainder` target.
 Let's call this value `remainder optimized`